adhithyasash1/Audio-Disfluency-Restoration/README.md

 ### Training

-There is **no model training step** in this project — Whisper is used zero-shot via the public ARTPARK-IISc fine-tune; the only "training" is fitting the trigram LM from `train.csv`, which happens automatically when you pass `--train-csv`.
+There is **no model training step** in this project — Whisper is used zero-shot via the public ARTPARK-IISc fine-tuned whisper model; the only "training" is fitting the trigram LM from `train.csv`, which happens automatically when you pass `--train-csv`.

 ### Evaluate